zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/04-upgrading-liferay/01-introduction-to-upgrading-to-liferay-dxp-7-2.md

 ## Adapting to Feature Changes

 New DXP versions can deprecate features, remove features, or [move features into maintenance mode](./99-features-in-maintenance-mode.md).
-The [DXP 7.2 deprecation handling instructions](./98-handling-deprecations-in-liferay-dxp-7-2.md) explain the ramifications so you can adapt to the changes.
+The [DXP 7.2 deprecations article](./98-deprecations-in-liferay-dxp-7-2.md) explains the ramifications so you can adapt to the changes.

 ## Upgrading Custom Code and Plugins